 At this year’s MainMUN you can apply to take part in the conference as a journalist.
-Journalists are not members of a committee, but represent a specific newspaper or news-organisation which reports on the proceedings at MainMUN and in the committees.
+Journalists are not members of a committee, but reports on the proceedings at MainMUN and in the committees.
 If you want to take part as a journalist you can apply via our webpage.
 Journalists pay the same fees as delegates do.

 At MainMUN you can apply to take part in the conference as a member of a Non-Governmental Organisation (NGO).
 Delegates representing an NGO advocate for the interests of their NGOs and thereby try to influence the debates in the committees.
 NGO delegates do not have voting rights in the committees.
 NGO delegates pay the same fees as delegates do.